 Yes, professionals must be registered as architects in the United States.
 This is true for American citizens as well as foreigners who come to work in the country.
 While this is a federal requirement, licensing is done on a state-by-state basis, which will be covered below.

-Licensing requirements vary by state, but students will find that most states will require at least a first professional degree in the field, or a pre-professional undergraduate and a master’s degree, at least one year of field experience, and completion of the exam.
-Students who are studying in one state but have plans to move to another state for work will need to check that state’s requirements for registration; failure to do so may result in the inability to work in the state.
-Some states utilize a Reciprocal Agreement with other states to enable professionals to move between those states and still use their license; more information on this can be found on the NCARB website.
+Licensing requirements vary by state, but students will find that most states will require at least a first professional degree in the field, or a pre-professional undergraduate and a master’s degree.
+They must have at least one year of field experience, and completion of the exam.
+Students who are studying in one state but have plans to move to another state for work will need to check that state’s requirements for registration.
+Some states utilize a Reciprocal Agreement with other states to enable professionals to move between those states and still use their license.

-A university degree will fulfill the needs for the educational component for registration; however, students will need to complete a program that has been accredited by the National Accrediting Board or complete additional educational courses that are approved by the Board.
+A university degree will fulfill the needs for the educational component for registration.
+However, students will need to complete a program that has been accredited by the National Accrediting Board or complete additional educational courses approved by the Board.
 Students will also need to complete the Architectural Experience Program, which requires a total of 5,740 hours of practical experience.
-Much of this can be completed within a university degree, but some programs may require that the student complete the program after graduation.

 Should a student complete a non-accredited program, hope is not lost.
 It is possible to complete the necessary work and education experiences with the guidance of the National Council of Architectural Registration Boards.
 Students will need to apply through their state’s licensing board but once completed, they will be registered architects.